bioforensics/lusSTR/README.md

 ```
 lusstr gui
 ```
 All lusSTR settings for either the STR pipeline or the SNP pipeline can be specified after selecting the desired pipeline tab.

+The GUI provides an option to view marker plots interactively and manually edit the sequence type after lusSTR is complete.
+There is also an option to upload previously run data to view.
+See the last STR section (```View and Edit lusSTR data```) for more information.
 ____

 ## *Command line interface*